kmansoft/longview-go/README.md

 # longview-go
-This is going to be a GO version of Linode Longview agent (client):
+This is a GO version of Linode Longview agent (client):

 https://github.com/linode/longview

-I like the software, but don't like that it's written in Perl and installed a whole bunch of Perl libraries (modules) as dependencies.
+I like the software, but don't like that it's written in Perl and installs a whole bunch of Perl libraries (modules) as dependencies.

-A Go version will just be a single executable, as usual.
+This Go version is just a single executable, no dependencies.

 Things that are working now: